 This is where the initiative comes in:

-The BMWi wants to highlight Germany's strengths as a leading industrial nation with existing, high-quality expertise, thus making Germany an attractive alternative for future start-ups, investors, and specialists from all over the world.
+The BMWi wants to highlight Germany's strengths as a leading industrial nation with existing, high-quality know-how and thus make Germany an alternative for founders, investors and specialists from all over the world.

 Berlin participates in the BMWi initiative as the hub for the Internet of Things (IoT) & FinTech.
-The focus covers all of the sectors in Berlin with important applications, including healthcare, energy, transport/mobility, communication infrastructure, IT, smart wearables, design, FinTech, logistics and their networking to create a Smart City.
+The focus covers all of the sectors in Berlin with important applications and their networking to create a Smart City, including: